akien-mga/godot-old-wiki/devel_notsofun.md

 ### X11 Platform

-A PulseAudio backend might be needed for audio, as some users have problems with ALSA backend while PulseAudio runs.
-If you have experience with PA, help is appreciated!
+~~A PulseAudio backend might be needed for audio, as some users have problems with ALSA backend while PulseAudio runs.
+If you have experience with PA, help is appreciated!~~ Done!
+Thanks astillich!

 ### Android Signing and Jarsigner